This guide to whale watching gives you a broad popular scientific background on the humpback whale and great whale watching (and listening!) tips.

 - How to listen to live whale songs

-- If whales are more closely related to fish or to giraffes
+- Did you know that whales are more closely related to giraffes than to fish

-- How to help preserve these majestic animals
+- How to help preserve and protect these majestic animals

 A quick reminder: whale season in Hawaii is between November and May.
 Check out our tips and tricks to see whales on Hawaii if you are interested in learning how to see and/or listen to the whales yourself, or our 6 great whale watching tips to make the best our of any whale watching cruise.